James Long Company

 - Constriction magnitude

-- Measures post-stimulus v. pre-stimulus heart rate
+- Measures post-stimulus v. pre-stimulus heart

 - Measures pulse transit time